Undergraduate Bachelor of Science Programs

 - Utilize effective human and technological communication in professional practice in order to enhance the health and well-being of diverse individuals, families and communities

-After earning a B.S.N. degree, graduates will be eligible to take the National Council Licensure Examination (NCLEX-RN), the licensing exam that allows one to practice as a registered nurse.
+After earning a B.S.N. degree, graduates will be eligible to take the National Council Licensure Examination, the licensing exam that allows one to practice as a registered nurse.